Deus747/Edge_AI_Project/report.md

 - Fixed interpolation sizes of `128 x 128` and `512 x 512`.
 - `Sigmoid` instead of hard-sigmoid style operations.
-- ReLU-style activations instead of ReLU6 where needed.
 - Export mode returns a raw tensor instead of a dictionary.

 ### ConvNeXt Teacher